aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 (10 20 30 40 50)
 ```

 We can abstract this general and capture it as a common pattern expressed as a higher-order procedure.
-The higher-order procedure here is called `map`. `map` takes as arguments as a procedure of one argument and a list, and returns a list of the results produced by applying the procedure to each element in the list:
+The higher-order procedure here is called `map`. `map` takes as arguments a procedure of one argument and a list, and returns a list of the results produced by applying the procedure to each element in the list:

 ```lisp
 (define (map proc items)